 Let’s quickly consider that quote above from the devotional Divine Intimacy.
 I’ll be honest, I’m not at that point in the spiritual life where I always have that type of sorrow that springs from love.
 Sometimes sure.
 But sometimes not, and that’s ok.

 Sometimes being afraid of the pain of punishment is enough.
 And someday, please God, those of us who aren’t there yet, will get to the point where fear of displeasing God because we love Him so much will outweigh the fear of punishment.

-If I make frequent confession a habit, monthly at the least, every other week at the best, my love will strengthen.
+If I make frequent confession a habit, monthly at the least, every other week at the best, daily in a nightly examen, my love will strengthen.
 I will become more like what or Who I am spending time trying to imitate and grow in closer friendship with.
 Does that make sense?